QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Baseline Classical Neural Network Architectures

 \subsection{Convolutional Neural Networks}

-Our baseline CNN model is derived from a modified ResNet-18 \cite{he2016deep} backbone, with adaptations made to accommodate different input modalities (grayscale versus RGB) and to match the output class structure of each dataset.
-For all CNN variants, predictions are obtained by applying log-softmax to the logits produced by the adapted ResNet-18 backbone.
+Our baseline CNN models are derived from a modified ResNet-18 \citep{he2016deep} backbone.
+Adaptations are introduced to accommodate varying input modalities (grayscale versus RGB) and to align with the specific output class structure of each dataset.
+Across all CNN variants, final predictions are generated by applying a log-softmax function to the logits produced by the adapted ResNet-18 backbone.